dekoza/mtgpl/STX.rst

    |mana_x|\ |mana_u|\ |mana_u|, |tap|: Exile the top X cards of your library and put a study counter on each of them.
 Then you may put a card you own in exile with a study counter on it into your hand.

-:mtgtip:`Mila, Crafty Companion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/e/8e4e0f81-f92b-4a3a-bb29-adcc3de211b4.jpg?1617317384|https://scryfall.com/card/stx/153/mila-crafty-companion-lukka-wayward-bonder?utm_source=api>`
+:mtgtip:`Mila, Crafty Companion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/e/8e4e0f81-f92b-4a3a-bb29-adcc3de211b4.jpg?1617363020|https://scryfall.com/card/stx/153/mila-crafty-companion-lukka-wayward-bonder?utm_source=api>`
    Whenever an opponent attacks one or more planeswalkers you control, put a loyalty counter on each planeswalker you control.

    Whenever a permanent you control becomes the target of a spell or ability and opponent controls, you may draw a card.

-:mtgtip:`Lukka, Wayward Bonder<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/8/e/8e4e0f81-f92b-4a3a-bb29-adcc3de211b4.jpg?1617317384|https://scryfall.com/card/stx/153/mila-crafty-companion-lukka-wayward-bonder?utm_source=api>`
+:mtgtip:`Lukka, Wayward Bonder<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/8/e/8e4e0f81-f92b-4a3a-bb29-adcc3de211b4.jpg?1617363020|https://scryfall.com/card/stx/153/mila-crafty-companion-lukka-wayward-bonder?utm_source=api>`
    +1: You may discard a card.
 If you do, draw a card.
 If a creature card was discarded this way, draw two cards instead.

    −2: Return target creature card from your graveyard to the battlefield.
+It gains haste.
 Exile it at the beginning of your next upkeep.

    −7: You get an emblem with "Whenever a creature enters the battlefield under your control, it deals damage equal to its power to any target."